Driving In Greece – Driving Laws And Road Rules 2025

 Even though fines are very high (700 euro for crossing a red light), you may occasionally see this happen, especially in Athens and Thessaloniki.
 Obviously, you should avoid doing the same by all means.

-With the exception of a few towns, like Trikala and Kalamata, drivers in Greece DO NOT STOP at the zebra crossings.
+As a rule, drivers in Greece DO NOT STOP for pedestrians to cross the zebra crossings – we are always surprised when they do.
 We can’t stress this enough.

 In bigger cities, this may actually include traffic lights, especially when there is a right or left turn.
 You will often see that there will be a yellow flashing light for the driver, and a green light for the pedestrian.